pellared/otel-logs-talk/slides.md

 </div>

 <!--
-Now here's the big one – the user-facing OpenTelemetry logging API.
+Now let's talk the user-facing OpenTelemetry logging API.
 This is the piece that finally gives developers a proper, first-class way to emit logs directly through OpenTelemetry.

 [click] There is no need to go through traditional logging libraries and have the bridge overhead.

-[click] You can use complex attributes and
+[click] You can use complex attributes.

 [click] You can also reuse the attributes across signals.